Gábor Benedek

 Gábor Benedek (born 23 March 1927) is a Hungarian modern pentathlete and Olympic champion.

 Benedek won a gold medal in the modern pentathlon at the 1952 Summer Olympics in Helsinki with the Hungarian team.
+He became the first Hungarian world champion in modern pentathlon.

+After the death of Ágnes Keleti, Benedek became the oldest living Hungarian Olympic champion.
+On 23 November 2025, following the death of Nikita Simonyan, Benedek became the oldest living Olympic champion.